orval-labs/orval/docs/src/pages/reference/configuration.md

     └── petstore.ts
 ```

-Here depending of the configuration you will have multiple files petstore with a prefix created in src.
+Here depending on the configuration, you will have multiple files named petstore with a prefix created in src.

 - petstore.definition.ts
 - petstore.schemas.ts